Stasis Theory: The Building Block of Effective Rhetoric

 Greek rhetorician and orator of the middle of the 2nd century BC Hermagor was a transitional figure from Hellenistic to Roman rhetoric.
 Court speeches were the subject of his interest.
-The importance of these speeches in ancient Rome can hardly be overestimated.
+The importance of these speeches in ancient Rome could hardly be overestimated.
 Interest in Roman law directly stimulated interest in questions of persuasion and the role of argumentative technique in it.
-Hermagor was especially popular among the Roman judicial orators, as he focused on the study of so-called ‘stases.
+Hermagor was especially popular among the Roman judicial orators, as he focused on the study of so-called ‘stasis’.

 Stases (or ‘stasis’) are types of diverse cases.
 Their schematization, the reduction of diverse cases, and motives to a single small system were of great pragmatic importance, both for the practice of legal proceedings and for teaching.
 The rhetorical system of Hermagor contained a description of such stases, which took 6 books.
 The system proposed by Hermagor was complex and very ramified, but Roman orators most appreciated its schematism and breadth of coverage.
 Descriptions of controversial cases and their logical and legal interpretation were considered especially valuable.

-In addition to statuses, Hermagor worked on setting out the foundations of rhetorical art, and he was able to use the method of schematization quite productively here, as a result of which he created a textbook on rhetoric, written in the form of firm school rules.
+In addition to stasis theory, Hermagor worked on setting out the foundations of rhetorical art, and he was able to use the method of schematization quite productively here, as a result of which he created a textbook on rhetoric, written in the form of firm school rules.
 Needless to say, it has become widespread.
 But even more popular were the speeches he developed, which included pre-selected structures of arguments on the most common topics that could be used in future speeches.

 Hermagor’s schematism, as well as his stasis theory, was criticized by Cicero and Quintilian.